Salomons - CCCU

 Next Steps

 Following completion of the screening tests, an interview short-list is compiled by the Course team, based on the test scores.
-Where candidates have tied scores, Positive Action Provisions will be taken under the Equality Act on the grounds of ethnicity, disability and sex (currently under-represented groups in the profession).
+Where candidates have tied scores, Positive Action Provisions will be taken under the Equality Act on the grounds of ethnicity, disability and sex (currently under-represented groups in the profession) and Contextual Admissions Factors will be considered.

 Interview process

-Interviews will be held in person at Salomons from Tuesday 28th April to Friday 1st May 2026.
+Interviews will be held from Tuesday 27th April to Friday 30th April 2027.

 Our interview process is multi-faceted and seeks to assess academic, clinical, professional, and personal learning and aptitude alongside demonstrating NHS values.